 Every semester, the Sherrerd Center sponsors a variety of Teaching Circles in which faculty and teaching staff come together to discuss a teaching topic of shared interest.
-These have proven especially useful for many faculty and staff over the past several years, and we encourage faculty members to consider leading or participating in a Teaching Circle this semester.
-The Sherrerd Center arranges for Teaching Circles to meet on three specific Fridays from noon until 1 p.m. in the Carroll Room (Campus Center), with lunch provided.
+These have proven especially useful for many faculty and staff over the past several years, and we encourage faculty and staff members to consider leading or participating in a Teaching Circle this semester.
+The Sherrerd Center arranges for Teaching Circles to meet on two or three specific Fridays from noon until 1 p.m., with lunch provided.

 Current Teaching Circles